 - 1. Future Professionals must wear black or gray scrubs. - 2.
-Shoes may be any color, but need to meet the following guidelines: - Made out of non-porous material - Close toed, with full backs (No uggs, crocs, or slippers) - 3.
-Jewelry must not dangle or create noise.
+Shoes may be any color, but need to meet the following guidelines: - · Made out of non-porous material - Close toed, with full backs (No uggs, crocs, or slippers) - 3.
+Jewelry must not dangle or create noise. - 4.
+Future Professionals may wear a long-sleeved shirt under their scrubs, or a sweater or jacket over their scrubs, as long as they are black or gray. - 5.
+Nail enhancements and regular nail polish are not permitted.
+Gel polish is acceptable as long as the nails do not extend past the fingertip. - 6.
+Hair must be tied back while performing services.